tyliupku/wiki2bio/README.md

 to model the semantic relevance between the generated description and the table.

 # Installation
-A GPU is strongly recommended for training the model.
+We strongly recommended using GPUs to train the model.
 It takes about 36~48 hours to finish training on a GTX1080 GPU.
 ## Tensorflow
 Our code is based on Tensorflow 1.0.0.
 You can find the installation instructions [here](https://www.tensorflow.org/versions/r1.1/install/).
 ## Dependencies